MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/virtual-directories.md

 ---
 title: The Virtual Directory Resource
-description: Virtual directories provide a way to create the virtaul file hierarchy that a web site requires. ms.date: 10/30/2016
+description: Virtual directories provide a way to create the virtual file hierarchy that a web site requires. ms.date: 10/30/2016
 uid: api/virtual-directories
 ---

 # The Virtual Directory Resource

-Virtual directories provide a way to create the virtaul file hierarchy that a web site requires.
+Virtual directories provide a way to create the virtual file hierarchy that a web site requires.
 The virtual directory API allows consumers to create, read, delete, or update their virtual directories.

 **GET** _/api/webserver/virtual-directories/{id}_
 ```